winglang/wing/docs/docs/04-standard-library/03-http/api-reference.md

 | <code>NO_CACHE</code> | The runtime environment looks for a matching request in its HTTP cache. |
 | <code>FORCE_CACHE</code> | The runtime environment looks for a matching request in its HTTP cache. |

+---

+**<code>DEFAULT</code>**
+The runtime environment looks for a matching request in its HTTP cache.

+* If there is a match and it is fresh, it will be returned from the cache.
+* If there is a match but it is stale, the runtime environment will make a conditional request to the remote server.
+* If the server indicates that the resource has not changed, it will be returned from the cache.
+* Otherwise the resource will be downloaded from the server and the cache will be updated.
+* If there is no match, the runtime environment will make a normal request, and will update the cache with the downloaded resource.

+---

+**<code>NO_STORE</code>**
+The runtime environment fetches the resource from the remote server without first looking in the cache, and will not update the cache with the downloaded resource.

+---

+**<code>RELOAD</code>**
+The runtime environment fetches the resource from the remote server without first looking in the cache, but then will update the cache with the downloaded resource.

+---

+**<code>NO_CACHE</code>**
+The runtime environment looks for a matching request in its HTTP cache.

+* If there is a match, fresh or stale, the runtime environment will make a conditional request to the remote server.
+* If the server indicates that the resource has not changed, it will be returned from the cache.
+Otherwise the resource will be downloaded from the server and the cache will be updated.
+* If there is no match, the runtime environment will make a normal request, and will update the cache with the downloaded resource.

+---

+**<code>FORCE_CACHE</code>**
+The runtime environment looks for a matching request in its HTTP cache.

+* If there is a match, fresh or stale, it will be returned from the cache.
+* If there is no match, the runtime environment will make a normal request, and will update the cache with the downloaded resource.

+---

 ### RequestRedirect <a name="RequestRedirect" id="@winglang/sdk.http.RequestRedirect"></a>

 The redirect read-only property that contains the mode for how redirects are handled.